Faculty and staff at Camosun College came together as a community to reground, reconnect and reflect at this year’s Wall Optional event.

 As part of the Indigenous Education program, student Alisha Parks worked on a special project for Indigenous Education program with instructor Hjalmer Wenstob.
 Alisha’s project ‘Heartberry methodology: decolonizing how Camosun supports disability’ was done in collaboration with the Centre for Excellence in Teaching and Learning and the Centre for Accessible Learning.
 Here is a condensed version of the methodology:

 We can understand the heartberry plant as the collective community of students with disability, allies, support and accessibility tools.
 The heartberry plant’s roots represent accessibility that acknowledges and supports the intersectionality that sustains us.
 The leaves are transformations that happen through collaborations, capacity building and creating positive spaces for disability and accessibility.
 The flowers are fertile locations for understanding disability through a social model that allows for generative possibility in accessibility centres and tools.
-The stems are the supportive structures that can provide a framework for connecting experience and disabled ontologies with accessibility tools, support centers and education paradigms.
+The stems are the supportive structures that can provide a framework for connecting experience and disabled ontologies with accessibility tools, support centres and education paradigms.
 The berries are the gifts that each student with disabilities can share.
 Each is unique and in differing stages of its own agentic expansion.
 The seeds are the possibilities and potentialities generated by students, academics, faculty and staff.
 The shoots and runners of the plant move outward and sideways taking root in various places to increase the capacity of the plant.
 These are the endless possibilities of research, space creation, and facilitation.
 The hands are our ancestors, the land and the ecologies that hold and gifts us knowledge, care and love.

 Contact information